 In Zaire, the Kuba Kingdom includes 18 tribes.
 The masks are the property of the royal family, and the dances performed with it, are only shown in the King’s court.

-Presented as a play and through it on, the King is moderately criticize on the management of the kingdom, and he can identifies areas where progress is slow.
-Like the griot, the actors hold a freedom of expression towards the sovereign, useful for the development of the society.
+Presented as a play, nevertheless, the King is moderately criticize on the management of the kingdom and it shows areas where progress is slow.
+Like the Djeli, the actors hold a freedom of expression towards the sovereign, useful for the development of the society.

-On the left, the mask Moshambwooy decorated with eagle feathers at its top and a beard in goat hair, in the center, the main mask named bwoom, he leads the dance during the performance.
-To the right is the mask Mukyeem with its frontal ornament shaped like an elephant’s trunk.
-In the background two dignitaries of the royal court, assist the actors.
+On the left, the mask Moshambwooy decorated with eagle feathers at its top and a beard in goat hair, in the center, the main mask named bwoom, it leads the dance during the performance.